khamkaradinath/License-Plate-Extraction-Save-Data-to-SQL-Database/README.md

-# License Plate Extraction with YOLOv10 and PaddleOCR & Save Data to SQL Database
+# License Plate Extraction with YOLOv10 and PaddleOCR & Save Data to SQL database